kavrillon/web-q5y/README.md

   },
 ```

-2. Create a conf file at the root of your app named `.q5yrc`.
+3. Create a conf file at the root of your app named `.q5yrc`, and copy/paste the content of the `sample.q5yrc` file.
+This file will contain all your testing conf.

-Copy the content in `sample.q5yrc` in your file, and customize the url and routes you want to test.
+### Testing Conf

+- `command`: the command that will launch the server.
+If not provided, no server will be launched, it will only listen for the given url.
+- `loadedSelector`: if provided, we will wait for this selector existence before launching tests.
+It is useful for testing SPAs, as the content is generated clientside.
+- `url`: the host url to test
+- `port`: the port to test
+- `routes`: array of the routes to test (do not put the host nor the port)
+- `thresholds`: for Lighthouse audit, minimum percentage to make test pass (for each category).

+### Tests done

+#### SEO Audit

+Check presence of meta title, description, headings, etc.

+#### Lighthouse Audit

+Pass a Lighthouse Audit via Puppeteer (a11y, perfs, best practises, seo, page speed, pwa, etc.)